melmanm/melmanm.github.io/_posts/draft-2023-02-25-atricle8-security-concerns-of-oauth-device-flow.md

 * Smart TV's - even if some smart tvs have a browser installed, input capabilities are very limited, and usually user needs to enter text using remote control.
 * console applications - since console applications can be run in text-based used interface, there is usually no guarantee that it will be possible to launch browser and perform authorization with authorization code grant or implicit flow .

-Device Authorization Grant flow requires a secondary device, like smartphone or pc, which user can use to perform authorization.
+Device Authorization Grant flow requires a secondary device, like smartphone or PC, which user can use to perform authorization.
 Below diagram presents device authorization grant flow:

 ## Non-textual verification uri QR
 QR code can